 - Environment- dev, staging, production, etc.

-An Integration consumes data from a Pipeline and forwards that data to its specific destination (whether it's Facebook, your data warehouse, an analytics tool, etc.).
+An Integration consumes data from a Pipeline and forwards that data to its specific destination (whether that's Facebook, your data warehouse, an analytics tool, etc.).
 Each Integration can be configured with specific transformations that allow for fine grain control of your data inside the MetaRouter platform.

 When you set up an Integration for the first time, you must let us know.
 We will install a service inside of your Cluster that will handle the actual forwarding of an event to your Integration.
 For example, if you set up the MetaRouter platform, and after the fact your marketing team wishes to replace Facebook's pixel with a MetaRouter Integration, you would need to let us know.

 Integrations in the UI contain parameter-by-parameter instructions for how to handle events sent to a specific vendor, and give you the option to:

 - Send and transform a parameter for all events with Global Configs.
 These are typically API keys, Secrets, Account IDs, and other credentials required for a vendor to accept an event.